LLDevLab/LLDevCompiler/Readme.md

 - br rs
 	- Description: Unconditional branch to the address, that is stored in source register (rs).
 	- Example: br r0

+- breq rs
+	- Description: If zero flag is set in Status register, this instruction will branch to the address, that is stored in source register (rs).
+Otherwise branch will not be taken and next instruction will be executed.
+	- Example: breq r0

 At the end of file should always by an empty line.